Chuan-Peng-Lab/PartiXtract/README.md

     ```

-3. Fill in your chatgpt api in the 'api' variable of the program
+3. Fill in your ChatGPT API key in the 'api' variable of the program.
+This is necessary to authenticate your requests to the ChatGPT API and ensure that you can make use of its features.

-4. Run the program
+4. Run the program by executing the appropriate command in your terminal or IDE.
+With everything set up properly, you should be able to start using the program right away.

 ## Packages Required